ShivamRaj-1/KanbanBoard/README.md

 }
 Kanban Group React JS Project:-
-This is a collaborative Kanban board project developed by Apoorv, Neha, Janamjay, and Robin.
+This is a collaborative Kanban board project developed by Shivam, Utkarsh, Abhishek, and Akhilesh.
 The purpose of this project is to create a digital Kanban board using React JS and implement drag-and-drop functionality for managing tasks and workflows.

 Table of Contents:-